pactus-project/pactus.org/website/learn/blockchain/block/index.md

 creating a block every 10 seconds.
 The Proposer broadcasts the proposed block to other validators inside the committee.
-Other validators verify the proposed block, and if it is valid, they cast their votes in favor of the proposed block by signing the combination of the block hash and round.
+Other validators verify the proposed block, and if it is valid, they cast their votes in favor of the proposed block by signing the combination of the block hash and the consensus round.
 More details about the consensus mechanism can be found in the [consensus]({{ site.baseurl }}/learn/consensus/protocol) document.

 To issue a valid certificate, signatures from validators who hold more than ⅔ of the stake in